-The best-known reason to spay or neuter cats is to avoid contributing to feline overpopulation.
+People spay or neuter cats to avoid contributing to feline overpopulation.
 In just a few years, an unfixed cat can produce an enormous number of kittens, very few of which will find good homes.
-However, there are many additional good reasons to have pets fixed.
-Despite this, pervasive myths cause owners to delay or avoid the procedure.
+However, there are many additional reasons to have pets fixed, but pervasive myths cause owners to delay or avoid the procedure.

 Arguments Against Neutering Cats